tbalza/kubernetes-cicd/README.md

-aws eks update-kubeconfig --name wp-production --region us-east-1
+aws eks update-kubeconfig --name django --region us-east-1
 # whenever you create a new eks cluster you must update kurbentes context